 For any organizer or activist in the first three quarters of the 20th century, the Gestetner brand mimeograph machine was the propagator of propaganda.
 When I used them as a community organizer with the United Farm Workers beginning in 1973 the UFW didn’t bother to buy one.
 We availed of allies’ deeper pockets: labor union locals, houses of worship, community organizations and centers—sometimes openly, sometimes on the sly, but always with a sense that you might overstay your welcome.

 Mimeo mechanics: You carved your design in its stencils or slid them atop your typewriter platen.
 If you could afford it, a companion stencil etcher would scan your original artwork and burn through the wax resist to the porous backing.
 Black, messy ink could flow through the Gestetner’s stencil until it disintegrated.
-Ads of the day say 10 to 10,000, but that would be stretching it.
-Nonetheless, if I recall correctly, you could clean a stable stencil for later use.
-The machine also accepted metal foil stencils that were more durable.
+Ads of the day say 10 to 10,000, which would require plastic or metal stencils.

 The original Gestetners were hand cranked, so Samson’s pamphleteer, walking in time to its beat, is dated to post crank, whenever that was.

 This device should not be confused with the duplicator or Ditto machine, which produced indigo images and print by a mineral spirit method—to the delight of many a student who sniffed and whiffed the solvent still present in a stack of pop quizzes sent ’round the room.
 This Ditto-versus-Mimeo distinction actually came up for me years ago.

 In 2010, searching for something unrelated, I found that Stephen Gertz, a rare-book scout and dealer, had described savoring the Ditto spirit in a post titled “O Solé Mimeo“: